sfagin89/RedundantSensorProject/README.md

   <img src="https://github.com/sfagin89/RedundantSensorProject/blob/main/Images/Marzullo_Applied_Line_Graph.png">
 </p>

-## Specifications
+## Thresholds

-For the Archival Preservation System, the setting of an Archival Library was chosen to model the environmental requirements off of[^4].
-Research into the recommended environmental conditions led to the following specifications for this project:
+The threshold values used to compare against the sensor readings and trigger LED alerts are set at the top of the script as a series of global variables.
+To change which level of sensor readings the application should react to, these threshold values are what need to be adjusted.
+Listed below are the current threshold settings, designed after researching the recommended environmental conditions for storing paper and ink based items[^4][^5].

 * Temperature & Humidity
   * Hard Temperature Thresholds of 20-22 Degrees Celsius
-    * An early warning threshold of 20.5-21.5 Degrees Celsius was implemented as well.
+    * Soft Temperature Thresholds of 20.5-21.5 Degrees Celsius was implemented as well.
   * Hard Humidity Thresholds of 35-55% Relative Humidity
-    * An early warning threshold of 40-50% Relative Humidity was implemented as well.
+    * Soft Humidity Thresholds of 40-50% Relative Humidity was implemented as well.
   * Humidity should not change more than 10% per hour.
 * Light Levels
   * Light exposure should not exceed 200 Lux in a single instance.
   * Light exposure over an period of 24 hours should not exceed 1000 Lux Hours.

+Note: The soft thresholds are meant to act as an early warning system as the sensor readings approach the outer range of the recommended conditions.

 ## Hardware Setup
 ### Parts List